vniems/BD-Lithium/README.md

     <summary><b>Genome-wide association study</b></summary>
   <ol>

-- **Genome-wide association study (GWAS) analysis & imputation:** we did not provide the code.
-Here’s the summary:
+- **Genome-wide association study (GWAS) analysis & imputation:** we did not provide the code here.
+A summary is shown below:
     -   DNA from 1106 subjects was genotyped on the Illumina PsychChip (https://sites.google.com/a/broadinstitute.org/psych-chip-resources/home).
     -   Genotype data was screened for low call rate, low genotyping rate, and Hardy-Weinberg equilibrium.
 Imputation was performed using IMPUTE2.
 Association was tested by linear regression as implemented in PLINK.